BSkyB/faber/README.md

 ## Faber Services

-Faber has exposed the following services functions so they can be used outside of the module.
+Faber has exposed the following services so they can be used outside of the module.

 ### faber.import(JSON)